audeering/shift/README.md

-# SHIFT - TTS System
+# Text & Video to Affective Speech

-This repository implements the Video & Text to Affective Speech system for the [SHIFT Project](https://shift-europe.eu/).
+This repository implements the Affective TTS System for the [SHIFT Project](https://shift-europe.eu/).
 The system transforms text & silent videos/images into expressive, affective speech, enhancing accessibility and engagement for cultural heritage (CH) institutions.

 ##

-Video Text to Affective Speech system is based on [StyleTTS2](https://github.com/yl4579/StyleTTS2) for English, with optional support for non-affective TTS of [other langauges](https://github.com/MycroftAI/mimic3-voices) via the [mimic3](https://pypi.org/project/mycroft-mimic3-tts/) system.
+The system is based on [StyleTTS2](https://github.com/yl4579/StyleTTS2) for English, with optional support for non-affective TTS of [other langauges](https://github.com/MycroftAI/mimic3-voices) via the [mimic3](https://pypi.org/project/mycroft-mimic3-tts/) system.

-**Available Voices**
+### Available Voices

-<a href="https://audeering.github.io/shift/">Listen available voices!</a>
+<a href="https://audeering.github.io/shift/">Listen to available voices!</a>

-**Other Languages (Non-emotional)**
+**Other Languages**

 Although this system builds Affective TTS only for English.
 For other languages, use any of the [Mimic3 Voices](https://github.com/MycroftAI/mimic3-voices), it will automatically call Mimic3 for non-English voices.